ED2: Environment Dynamics Decomposition World Models for Continuous Control: Environment Dynamics Decomposition

 \subsection{Motivation}

 An accurate world model is critical in MBRL policy deriving.
-To decrease the model error, existing works propose various techniques as introduced in Section \ref{section:introduction}.
-However, these techniques improve the environment modeling in a black-box manner, which ignores the inner properties of environment dynamics, resulting in inaccurate world model construction and poor policy performance.
+To decrease the model error, existing works propose various techniques as introduced in \cref{section:related_work}.
+However, these techniques improve environment modeling in a black-box manner, which ignores the inner properties of environment dynamics and kinematics, resulting in inaccurate world model construction and poor policy performance.
 To address this problem, we propose two important environment properties when modeling an environment:

-\begin{itemize} \item [1)] Decomposability: The environment dynamics can be decomposed into multiple sub-dynamics in various ways and the decomposed sub-dynamics can be combined to reconstruct the entire dynamics. \item [2)] Traceability: The environment dynamics can be traced to the action's impact , and each sub-dynamics can be traced to the impact caused by a part of the action. \end{itemize}
+\begin{itemize} \item \textbf{Decomposability}: The environment dynamics can be decomposed into multiple sub-dynamics in various ways and the decomposed sub-dynamics can be combined to reconstruct the entire dynamics. \item \textbf{Traceability}: The environment dynamics can be traced to the action's impact, and each sub-dynamics can be traced to the impact caused by a part of the action. \end{itemize}

-For example in the Cheetah task, Figure \ref{example} (b) demonstrates the decomposability: we can decompose the dynamics into $\{\textit{thigh}, \textit{shin}, \textit{foot}\}$ sub-dynamics or $\{\textit{back}, \textit{front}\}$ sub-dynamics, which depends on the different decomposition perspectives and the combination of decomposed sub-dynamics can constitute the entire dynamics.
-Figure~\ref{example} (c) explains the traceability: each sub-dynamics can be traced to the corresponding subset of action dimensions: for the $\textit{thigh}$ dynamics, it can be regarded as the impact caused by the $\textit{front-thigh}$ and $\textit{back-thigh}$ action dimensions.
+As shown in \cref{fig:motivation_example}, we demonstrate the decomposability: we can decompose the dynamics into $\{\textit{hip, }, \textit{knee}, \textit{ankle}\}$ sub-dynamics or $\{\textit{left}, \textit{right}\}$ sub-dynamics, which depends on the different decomposition perspectives and the combination of decomposed sub-dynamics can constitute the entire dynamics.
+Then we explain the traceability: each sub-dynamics can be traced to the corresponding subset of action dimensions: for the $\textit{hip}$ dynamics, it can be regarded as the impact caused by the $\textit{left-thigh}$ and $\textit{right-thigh}$ action dimensions.
 The above two properties are closely related to environment modeling: the decomposability reveals the existence of sub-dynamics, which allows us to model the dynamics separately, while the traceability investigates the causes of the dynamics and guides us to decompose the dynamics at its root (i.e. the action).

+Intuitively, it is easy to think of a decomposition of the state space~\cite{DBLP:journals/neco/DoyaSKK02}.
+For example, the state from the Walker2D domain consists of positional values and velocities of different body parts of the Walker, so we can simply decompose the state space.
+However, they are limited to low-dimensional state input, and it is difficult to decompose uncontrollable elements such as environmental information.
+We adopt a novel perspective to implicitly consider robot dynamics and kinematics, analyzing the cause of dynamics and decomposing it from its root: the action space, which makes the modeling of environmental dynamics more reasonable and scalable.
+We discuss the different perspectives on decomposition in more depth in \cref{sec:D2P_comparison}.